argilla-io/argilla/docs/reference/webapp/dataset.md

 ### Metrics

-In this section you find several "metrics" that can provide valuable insights to your dataset, or support you while annotating your records.
+In this section you find several "metrics" that can provide valuable insights to your dataset.
-They are grouped into two submenus:
+They also provide some support while annotating your records, or defining heuristic rules.
+There are three different kind of _metrics_:

-- **Progress**: see metrics of your annotation process, like its progress and the label distribution
+- **Progress**: see metrics of your annotation process, like its progress and the label distribution (only visible in the _Explore_ and _Annotate_ mode)
+- **Overall rule metrics**: see aggregated metrics about your defined rules (only visible in the _Define rules_ mode)
-- **Stats**: check the keywords of your dataset and the error distribution of the predictions
+- **Stats**: check the keywords of your dataset (text classification, text2text) or the mentions of your annotations and predictions (token classification)

 You can find more information about each metric in our dedicated [metrics guide](view_dataset_metrics.md).

 ### Refresh

 This button allows you to refresh the list of the record cards with respect to the activated filters.
-For example, if you are annotating and use the [Status filter](#status-filter) to filter out annotated records, you can press the _Refresh_ button to hide the latest annotated records.
+For example, if you are annotating and use the [Status filter](filter_records.md#status-filter) to filter out annotated records, you can press the _Refresh_ button to hide the latest annotated records.